COVID-19 Updates from the Front Lines

 How Foodbanks Are Responding

-We've been committed since the very earliest days of the pandemic to protecting the health and safety of staff, volunteers, and clients.
+We've have been committed since the very earliest days of the pandemic to protecting the health and safety of staff, volunteers, and clients and we continue this commitment today.
 We have reimagined nearly everything we do, from holding mass drive-through food distributions, to minimize person-to-person contact to implementing home delivered meal programs to reach individuals isolated by quarantine periods or high risk of serious illness from the virus, to pre-packing groceries and distributing to-go meals.
+While some sites are slowly returning to a choice pantry for limited client “shopping” appointments, many must continue the drive-through model and some have had to make the very difficult decision to close their doors.

-The Ohio National Guard and Ohio Military Reserve have deployed more than 400 members to help our foodbanks continue to feed families in need.
-With many of our elderly volunteers sheltering in place, some local food pantries and soup kitchens closing their doors, and more need than ever in our communities, we are grateful for the support Guard members continue to provide to help us keep safely sorting, packing, and distributing food to the many Ohioans who need help now.
+The Ohio National Guard and Ohio Military Reserve deployed more than 400 members to help our foodbanks continue to feed families in need and this critical mission wrapped up in July 2021.
+With many of our elderly volunteers sheltering in place, some local food pantries and soup kitchens closing their doors, and more need than ever in our communities, we are so grateful for the support that Guard members provided to help us keep safely sorting, packing, and distributing food to thousands of Ohioans in need.
+We now look to our foodbank volunteer network to help us continue this work.
+We hope to see many of our neighbors return to volunteering and look forward to many new faces joining us!

 How You Can Help

-Individual Donations: We strongly encourage individuals to make cash donations, rather than donations of food or other items, to minimize the burden on local retailers and grocers and to minimize the need for person-to-person contact as our warehouses accept deliveries.
+Individual Donations: We strongly encourage individuals to make cash donations, rather than donations of food or other items, to maximize the value of each dollar through bulk purchasing, to minimize the burden on local retailers and grocers, and to minimize the need for person-to-person contact as our warehouses accept deliveries.
 To make a cash donation, please visit our donation page or donate directly to your local foodbank by navigating to their website.

 Volunteer Resources: If you are an individual or group of individuals who are at low-risk for serious illness from a COVID-19 infection, and you are able to assist in volunteering in safe, clean settings in foodbank warehouses, please reach out to your local foodbank's volunteer department.
 We ask that only individuals free of symptoms, without known exposure to the COVID-19 virus, and without known underlying conditions that would put them at higher risk, respond to this call for volunteer support.